Message Size Limits & Serialization

 Handling Oversized Messages: Chunking & Reference Patterns

 Payloads exceeding broker limits require architectural workarounds.
-Two patterns dominate production systems.
-External storage references and inline chunking.
+Two patterns dominate production systems: external storage references and inline chunking.

 S3, GCS, or Azure Blob references decouple payload size from queue throughput.
 Generate pre-signed URLs.
 Publish only the URI and metadata.
 Inline chunking splits payloads into broker-compliant segments.
 Consumers must track sequence and correlation IDs.